marviorocha/lofimusic/README.md

 <b>LofiMusic</b> is a app test to checking <b>skills code</b> developed by <b>Marvio Rocha</b> using <b>Ruby On Rails 6+</b> and <b>TailwindCSS</b> with an classic TDD method.

 <p></p>
+## Some gems and tools included in project

 | Version | Technology |
 |---------|------------|